eth-educators/eth-docker/SETUP.md

 * Whether to run a grafana dashboard for monitoring

 > Note: Teku is written in Java, which makes it memory-hungry.
 In its default configuration, you may
 > want a machine with 16 GiB of RAM.
-See .env for a parameter to restrict Teku to 4 GiB of RAM.
+See `.env` for a parameter to restrict Teku to 4 GiB of RAM.

 First, copy the environment file.<br />
 `cp default.env .env`

+> This file is called `.env` (dot env), and that name has to be exact. docker-compose
+> will otherwise show errors about not being able to find a `docker-compose.yml` file,
+> which this project does not use.

 Then, adjust the contents of `.env`.
 On Ubuntu Linux, you can run `nano .env`.
 - Set the `GRAFFITI` string if you want a POAP or just a specific string
-- If you are on Linux, adjust `LOCAL_UID` to the UID of the logged-in user.
+- If you are on Linux, **adjust `LOCAL_UID` to the UID of the logged-in user**.
 `echo $UID` will show it to you.
 It is highly recommended to run as a non-root user on Linux.
 On [Debian](https://devconnected.com/how-to-add-a-user-to-sudoers-on-debian-10-buster/) you may need to install `sudo` and add your user to the `sudoers` group.
 Ubuntu has that functionality built-in.

+> **Important**: The step above needs to be completed before the client is
+> built.
+Use the same user to configure, build and run the client.
+If the
+> UID in `.env` does not match the UID of the user, then you will get
+> permissions errors during use.

 - Set the `COMPOSE_FILE` entry depending on the client you are going to run, and with which options.
 See below for available compose files.
 - If you are going to use a 3rd-party provider as your eth1 chain source, set `ETH1_NODE` to that URL.